fluxcd/flux/CONTRIBUTING.md

 ### How to run the test suite

-You can run the linting and unit tests by simply doing
+You can run the unit tests by simply doing

 ```bash
 make test